Umuzi-org/tech-department/content/topics/test-driven-development/_index.md

 ready: true
 ---

-By now you should know a bit about what a unit test is na dwhy we do them.
+By now you should know a bit about what a unit test is and why we do them.
 The next question is: when should we do them?
 Do we write our unit tests after we write our code or before?

 Test driven development is a methodology in which tests are written before the code.
 This probably seems a little bit strange.
 Because it is.
 But it has a lot of advantages.